 A real education takes care that body, soul and spirit will be intrinsically free and independent.
 And real education takes care to put people into life.

 In the grade school, New Amsterdam students follow a curriculum that integrates the sciences and humanities with art and practical activity.
 We teach the core subjects in daily main lesson blocks in which we discover and delight in one topic for a two-hour-period over the course of four weeks.
 This generous rhythm allows students the time and opportunity to penetrate each subject, whether history, biology, mathematics, or geography, thoroughly and with purpose.

 The grades classes meet five days a week from 8:30am until 3:15pm.
-Village Peeps after-school programs are available for grades students and run from 3:30pm until 5:00pm.
+Village Peeps after-school classes are available for elementary students and run from 3:30pm until 5:00pm.

 A Growing School

 First through fifth grade applications will be accepted beginning Oct 1, 2019, for the 2020-2021 school year.
 We use a rolling admissions process, accept midyear transfer students, and are still currently accepting applications for the current school year.
 Each consecutive year we will add a new upper grade, following our plan to grow to eighth grade by 2023.
 The tuition assistance process for the 2020-2021 school year opens October 15th, 2018.